Cheapest non-owner car insurance companies in Minnesota

 Do I need Minnesota non-owner car insurance to drive a friend's car?

-Probably not, unless you drive it frequently.
-Occasional use of a friend's car is covered by their insurance as permissive use, usually as long as it's less than 12 times a year.
-Still, it's always best to check with your friend's insurance company.
+Probably not, unless you use the car a lot.
+If you only drive your friend's car occasionally, their insurance usually covers it under something called permissive use-as long as it's less than 12 times a year.
+Still, it's a good idea to check with your friend's insurance company just to be sure.

 Average cost of non-owner car insurance in Minnesota